apostrophecms/docs/docs/reference/field-types/area.md

 ## Module field definition

-All fields in a piece or page module use their object key as their database field name (e.g., `main` below).
+The field key (`main` below) will be used as the field "name," and database property.

 ```javascript
 // In a module's `fields.add` configuration: